hryanjones/command-line-reporter/README.md

   * > some-command you realize may take time after starting it, type "r"
     * computer says "done"

+## Here's a video of how it works: https://youtu.be/wNObcPa1reE

 ### Failure only

 (this section assumes you alias `reporter.sh --failure-only` to `rf`)